2b-t/linux-realtime/ReadMe.md

 ### 1.2 Setting up real-time privileges

-After having patched your system and restarted it, booting into the freshly installed kernel, you should already be good to go to launch a real-time capable Docker.
+After having patched your system and restarted it, booting into the freshly installed kernel, you should already be good to go and be able to launch a real-time capable Docker.
 In case you do not intend to use [`root` as the user inside the Docker](https://medium.com/jobteaser-dev-team/docker-user-best-practices-a8d2ca5205f4) you furthermore will have to have give yourself a name of a user that belongs to a group with **real-time privileges on your host computer**.
 How this can be done can be found in [`doc/PreemptRt.md`](./doc/PreemptRt.md).

 ### 1.3 Launching the Docker